Why do so many patients with hypothyroidism and Hashimoto’s suffer from brain fog?

 Thyroid hormone helps your intestinal tract move forward through the motion of intestinal motility.

-A lack in thyroid hormone may result in decreased transit time and predispose you to develop conditions such as constipation.
+A lack of thyroid hormone may result in decreased transit time and predispose you to develop conditions such as constipation.

 As your intestinal tract slows down the bacteria composition in your gut may change to favor bacteria that do better in this environment.